 Some questions may also feel uncomfortable.
 Stay calm and focused and respond confidently and with a growth mindset.
 This tells a potential employer that you haven’t stopped learning and there is still room to grow.
 Ahead of the interview – take time out to do something that makes you feel good, breathing is great and works on mind and body.

-Active Listening is essential to building trust and starts with having a clear intention to listen.
+Active listening is also essential to building trust and it starts with having a clear intention to listen.
 It means paying attention, and demonstrating your understanding of the information through acknowledging and paraphrasing.
 Keep questions relevant and appropriate.

 To really maximise the opportunity of your interview, show the interviewer that you have really prepared.
 Do your research on the company, the industry, the role and go the extra mile.

-Ensure you have put though into specific examples that you are proud of and clear about.
+Ensure you have put thought into specific examples that you are proud of and clear about.

 Think about what you might ask the interviewer.

-What the current initiatives are that you may be contributing to ?
+- What are the current initiatives the company is working on that you may be contributing to?

+When responding to their questions, be clear and confident.
 Aim to “Say it once and Say it well” to ensure you maintain the attention of your interviewer.
-Make sure responses are:
+Make sure your responses are:

-As always, if we can assist with any accounting/finance recruitment needs in your business on either a temporary or a permanent basis we would be delighted to do so.
-We cover all roles from junior entry roles up to Group CFO.
+As always, we can assist you with any accounting/finance recruitment needs in your business on either a temporary or a permanent basis.
+Get in touch with us today.